AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

 >[!TIP]
 >
->If the output indicates that the `Module does not exist`, review Step 1 carefully.
+>If the output indicates that the `Module does not exist`, review [Step 1](#step-1-get-a-sample-module) carefully.
 Make sure your code is in the correct directory.
 Spelling and case are important; if anything is different, the module will not load.
 Also, do not forget to run `magento setup:upgrade`.

 ## Step 3: Create a class to run cron

 This step shows a simple class to create a cron job.
 The class only writes a row to the `cron_schedule` table that confirms it is set up successfully.

+To create a class:

 1. Create a directory for the class and change to that directory: